 Meaning in modern usage: He/she makes most of the decisions.

 Example: Mario really wanted to play video games but Louisa wears the pants and won't allow them in the house.

 Why it's offensive: "Wearing the pants" is a throwback to the days when the clothing convention for men and women dictated pants as strictly male attire and, with only a few exceptions, inappropriate for female wear.
 The phrase therefore reinforces gender-stereotypical thinking that decision-making (within a household or business) should necessarily be male.

 Example: "Handicapped/disabled parking"

-Meaning in Current Usage: Parking spaces for people requiring easier access to entry points.
+Meaning in modern usage: Parking spaces for people requiring easier access to entry points.

 Why it's offensive: The words "handicapped" and "disabled" are widely identified as inappropriate in many contexts but are oddly persistent in use with regard to amenities, such as parking, restrooms or public venues.
 A better (and accurate) alternative is "accessible" in these descriptions.
 Try to describe the nature of the facility.
 You then avoid using a labelling word about the person.
 When you are legitimately talking about disability issues, use person-first terminology, such as "a person with a disability" rather than adjective-led "disabled person".
 Avoid using “handicapped,” “differently-abled,” “crippled,” or “special needs.”
 (A good general tip to remember is that it can be offensive to identify someone by an attribute irrelevant to the topic of conversation, such as "the gay guy" or "the bald man".)